-- 4.5.
-The need for new development (or enhancement to existing areas) to achieve the highest reasonable excellence in public realm (streets, squares, gateways, footpaths and cycle routes) provision, both in terms of quality of space and safety of users, is addressed by this policy. - 4.6.
+- 5.5.
+The need for new development (or enhancement to existing areas) to achieve the highest reasonable excellence in public realm (streets, squares, gateways, footpaths and cycle routes) provision, both in terms of quality of space and safety of users, is addressed by this policy. - 5.6.
 The Parish Council will continue to work with its partners and other adjacent parishes to ensure that the existing main roads of Forest Road (B5017), Tutbury Road (A511), Harehedge Lane and Beamhill are improved.
 Measures to achieve this will include the delivery of high quality public realm strategies, including improvements to pedestrian and cycle safety, through the use of shared surfaces where appropriate.
-Appropriate contributions from new development which have a negative impact on these routes will be sought to support the works. - 4.7.
+Appropriate contributions from new development which have a negative impact on these routes will be sought to support the works. - 5.7.
 The design approach detailed is supported by the ethos of 'Manual for Streets 2' and other design documents.
-It provides guidance on the standards to follow in the design and delivery of defined public realm spaces to ensure an appropriate interface between pedestrians and vehicles is achieved. - 4.8.
+It provides guidance on the standards to follow in the design and delivery of defined public realm spaces to ensure an appropriate interface between pedestrians and vehicles is achieved. - 5.8.
 Specifically, the community of Outwoods recognise there exists issues relating to the safety of pedestrians and cyclists utilising parish highways.
 The impending high level of development proposed within the borough has the potential to exacerbate this situation still further as vehicle numbers increase.
+The parish council will seek contributions from developments which have a negative impact on these routes to fund new and suitable public realm improvements.
 The Parish Council is committed to working closely with other adjacent parishes to ensure that the key routes within the area are improved in a joined up fashion.

-4.9.
+5.9.
 The use of poor quality materials during construction often leads to the premature degradation of the public realm and its poor functioning.
 This can impact in a negative way, in terms of issues of safety and amenity of users.
 The ONDP will seek at every opportunity to ensure the highest quality and most robust materials are used during construction to ensure longevity and quality of place.